Lead in Paint

 In Toys

-You can also find toy recalls from the Consumer Product Safety Commission.
+Find out about toy recalls from the Consumer Product Safety Commission

-If your child has played with one of these toys (especially if they often put toys in their mouth) discuss the need for a blood lead test with your health care provider.
+If your child has played with a toy on the recall list (especially if they often put toys in their mouth) ask your doctor if they need a blood lead test.
 Testing your children for lead is the best way to find out if they've been exposed.

 Questions?
 Call the Leadline